hakaseh/ar-bgc-argo/README.md

 # Jupyter Notebook for generating analysis-ready BGC-Argo datasets
-Authors: Hakase Hayashida and Haruto Fujishima
+Authors: Hakase Hayashida (JAMSTEC) and Haruto Fujishima (Tohoku University)

+This repository provides Jupyter Notebooks for post-processing the profiles of a selected BGC-Argo float to make them "analysis-ready" by filtering the raw data via quality-control (QC) flags and smoothing and then interpolating each profile to common depths.
+Variable-specific treatment (e.g., NPQ correction for chlorophyll-a) and additional variables (e.g., mixed-layer depth) are derived and saved as a netCDF file together with other BGC variables.

-## Introduction
+## Contents
 This repository contains Jupyter Notebooks that do the following:

 1. Search for BGC-Argo float(s) of your interest (`search.ipynb`)